Moby: Business ventures

 Starting around 2001, Moby launched a series of co-owned business ventures, with the two most prominent being the Little Idiot Collective—a New York City bricks-and-mortar clothing store, comics store, and animation studio that sold the work of an "illustrators collective".
 In May 2002, he launched a small raw and vegan restaurant and tea shop called TeaNY in New York City with his then-girlfriend, Kelly Tisdale.
 In 2006, Moby said he had removed himself from any previous business projects.

 In November 2015, Moby opened the vegan restaurant Little Pine in the Silver Lake neighborhood of Los Angeles.
 The restaurant served organic, vegan, Mediterranean-inspired dishes and had a retail section with art and books, curated by Moby himself.
 All profits were donated to animal welfare organizations.
 In May 2016, Moby estimated the year's donations at $250,000.
 In December 2019, Moby launched the Little Pine lifestyle range of products and merchandise, with all profits donated to six charities.
 Little Pine closed permanently in December 2022.

 On August 23, 2016, Moby announced the inaugural Circle V Festival along with the official video for "Don't Leave Me", by Moby & the Void Pacific Choir.
 The event took place at LA's Fonda Theatre and featured Blaqk Audio & Cold Cave on the bill, amongs others, as well as talks and vegan food stalls.
 Moby described Circle V as "the coming together of my life's work, animal rights and music.
 I couldn't be more excited about this event and am so proud to be head-lining."

 The second Circle V event took place on November 18, this time at the Regent Theatre in Los Angeles.
 Moby headlined the event for the second year, with artists Waka Flocka Flame, Dreamcar, and Raury featuring on the bill.

 Personal life

 Moby lived in New York City for 21 years.
 From 1996 to 2010, he lived in an apartment on Mott Street where he also recorded his albums.
-He then relocated to the Hollywood Hills area of Los Angeles, spending almost $4 million to purchase a castle known as Wolf's Lair (built in 1927 by developer L. Milton Wolf), spending an additional $3.5 million to restore it.
+He then relocated to the Hollywood Hills area of Los Angeles, spending $3.925 million to purchase Wolf's Lair and an additional $2 million to restore it.
+He sold the property in 2014 for $12.4 million.
 He also owns an apartment in Little Italy, Manhattan.
-In 2014, Moby sold the castle and downsized to a smaller home in the Los Feliz neighborhood of Los Angeles.
+In 2014, Moby downsized to a smaller home in the Los Feliz neighborhood of Los Angeles.